 Who is the first person you look for when you look at a group photo?
 Yourself, of course.
 You want to see if your hair looks right.
-You want to be sure you’re not blinking, there’s nothing in your teeth and that you’re not a victim of red eye.
+You want to be sure you’re not blinking, there’s nothing in your teeth and that you’re not a victim of red-eye.
 If it’s an old photo, you want to be sure you have an excuse for the clothes you were wearing.

 You may also find it helpful to do a messy start icebreaker.

-Before you design your next presentation or webinar, here are five ideas to anchor your brilliant ideas, thoughts and knowledge to your learners’ experiences:
+Before you design your next presentation or webinar, here are five ideas to anchor your brilliant ideas, thoughts, and knowledge to your learners’ experiences:

-1. Open Your Presentation with a Question
+1. Start a Presentation with a Question

 Before launching into Malcolm Knowles’ theories on adult learning, it could be helpful to ask your learners to share some of their own best and worst learning experiences.
 When a participant volunteers that he appreciated high school science class because he could do lab experiments and it made the learning “real”, it becomes a lot easier for everyone to relate to Knowles’ insistence on ensuring the content is relevant.